Transversal polynomial of r-fold covers

 where $(x,i)$ is adjacent to $(y,j)$ if $(x,y)$ is an arc and the permutation $\al(x,y)$ maps $i$ to $j$.
 The sets

 are called the \textsl{fibres} of the cover, they are cocliques in $X^\al$.
 We may refer to a cover of index $r$ as an \textsl{$r$-fold cover}.

-Less formally, we construct $X^\al$ by blowing up each vertex of $X$ into a coclique of size $r$, and then joining two cocliques corresponding to adjacent vertices of $X$ by a matching of size $r$.
+Colloquially speaking, we construct $X^\al$ by blowing up each vertex of $X$ into a coclique of size $r$, and then joining two cocliques corresponding to adjacent vertices of $X$ by a matching of size $r$.
 The 3-cube provides a simple example; the pairs of vertices at distance three are the fibres of a cover of $K_4$ with index two, as shown in Figure \ref{fig:cube}.

-A \textsl{transversal} of the set of fibres is a set of $|V(X)|$ vertices, one from each fibre, and a subgraph of $X^\alpha$ induced by a transversal is called a \textsl{transversal subgraph}.
+A \textsl{transversal} of the set of fibres is a set of $|V|$ vertices, one from each fibre, and a subgraph of $X^\alpha$ induced by a transversal is called a \textsl{transversal subgraph}.